j0uni/LaunchpadArduino/README.md

-Arduino implementation for the original Novation Launchpad
+Arduino implementation for the original Novation Launchpad.
+This is a hack and just a quick test, but atleast you will get it working.
+Fork it, enhance it!

 requires: USBH_MIDI library https://github.com/YuuichiAkagawa/USBH_MIDI